bob-fornal/movie-search/README.md

 As a user:

 - [x] I can search for movies and see a paginated list of results.
-- [ ] I can filter search results by genre.
+- [x] I can filter search results by genre.
 - [x] I can navigate through the next and previous pages of the paginated results.
 - [x] I see the total count of search results.
 - [x] I see notable information for each search result, such as the summary, poster, duration, rating, etc.

 To do:

-- [ ] Build out API service (REST) to get auth and make the calls for data.
+- [x] Build out API service (REST) to get auth and make the calls for data.
 - [ ] Build out API service (GraphQL) to get auth and make the calls for data.
 - [x] Build out frontend search (by title only - SELECT).
-- [ ] Build out frontend retrieve and filter by genre (paged?).
+- [x] Build out frontend retrieve and filter by genre (paged).
 - [x] Add page navigation of results with position and totals.
 - [x] Build out frontend cards to display notable information based on results.
 - [ ] Loading Spinner